djipco/opalinx-spec/conformance/README.md

 # Opalinx wire conformance corpus

-`vectors.json` is the canonical, machine-readable set of Opalinx 1.x wire examples.
+The `vectors.json` file is the canonical, machine-readable set of Opalinx 1.x wire examples.
 Implementations consume this file in their automated tests; examples must not be copied into implementation repositories.